-Any breach of the acceptable use agreement by a pupil will be refere3d to the head teacher and parents will be contacted - Any breech may result in the confiscation of their device.
+Any breach of the acceptable use agreement by a pupil may trigger disciplinary action in line with the school behaviour policy, which may result in the confiscation of their device.

 9. Staff using work devices outside school

 All staff members will take appropriate steps to ensure their devices remain secure.
 This includes, but is not limited to: